 – in the process of ageing

-– working with children who are different, children with growing up problems, addicts, etc.
+– working with children with special needs, children with developmental challenges, addicts, etc.

 – working with people undergoing stress, shock, amnesia, people with long-term, chronic or terminal illnesses and hospice care